Vulvovaginitis or vaginitis is swelling or infection of the vulva and vagina.

 - Yeast infections are most often due to the fungus Candida albicans.

 - Candida and the many other germs that normally live in the vagina keep each other in balance.
-However, sometimes the number of candida increases, leading to a yeast infection.
+However, sometimes the number of candida increases.
+This leads to a yeast infection.